 If you don’t feel like a Hollywood star in Jamaica, you seriously need to work on your imagination.

-After all, it’s not hard to feel like you’re Brad Pitt romancing Angelina Jolie (or, if you believe their agents, just discussing film roles) when your villa sits on the foreshores of the Caribbean Sea and at night the only distraction from a perfectly round full moon in a starry sky are the far-away lights of Montego Bay.
+After all, it’s not hard to feel like you’re Brad Pitt romancing Angelina Jolie (or, if you believe their agents, just discussing film roles) when your villa sits on the foreshores of the Caribbean Sea and at night the only distraction from a perfectly round full moon in a starry sky is the far-away lights of Montego Bay.

 That’s THE Montego Bay, the town name-checked in a thousand rock´n´roll love songs by everyone from UB40 to the Beach Boys.